gugamm/redux-api-mapper/docs/http-layers.md

 This handler will subscribe to the promise.
 Once the promise resolve, it will parse the response into json and dispatch the ``FETCH_COMPLETED`` state with the response data.
 Redux-Api-Mapper will dispatch the corresponding action for FETCH_COMPLETED (see in the config file how to do this), with the ``data`` as a payload to that action.

 <b>And thats it!
 You've just created an http-layer and a response handler.
-Now you can pass them as a parameter to ``createMapper`` and your mapper will you your http-layer<b/>
+Now you can pass them as a parameter to ``createMapper`` and your mapper will you your http-layer</b>

 ### Caveats
-*There are some features we didn't covered here yet.
+* There are some features we didn't covered here yet.
 That's because we are still in early release, but http-layers can receive aditional parameters for each request inside the "options" property of the request.
 You can implement any kind of behavior you want: like middlewares, automatically parse your data, or anything.
-*We gonna cover these features soon.
+* We gonna cover these features soon.
 You will be able to set default options in your config definition, so you can pass parameters to your http-layer in a easy manner.
-*At the moment you can only pass options as the 4th parameter of the "call" method
+* At the moment you can only pass options as the 4th parameter of the "call" method